Salt Therapy Methods

 There are also artificial salt rooms that do not have halo-generators and the salt aerosol is created by brushing a salt brick with a steel brush.
 As a result, the concentration of salt aerosol is usually lower than halogenerator operated rooms.
 Exposure time and cost are the same, but therapeutic effects are lower compared to halogenerator salt rooms.
 This is because the length of exposure and the aerosol concentration are not correlated.

 – Easy to use – just breathe and relax

 – Controlled environment

-– some may have physical exercise sessions that are beneficial for getting the salt particles deep into the lungs and accelerating the clearing process
+– May have physical exercise sessions; this is beneficial for getting the salt particles deep into the lungs and further accelerating the clearing process

 – Travel to site

 – No privacy!
 Most salt rooms are small but shared with others

 The SaltAir line of products are small devices that use ultrasonic technology to create microscopic salt particles that are then released into the indoor air for long-term breathing.